Travis-Chen00/Target_tracking_MS_net/README.md

 <img src="/img/Heat_Zone.png" alt="Heat Zones" width="250"/>

-The red zone, which has the highest temperature, represents the closest place to the target.
-If some swarms stay in this area, they can be an obstacle and block the movement of the target, so, swarms should avoid this area.
-Similarly, all positions in the blue zone are too far from the target.
-In this area, swarms can feel cold and fail to follow the target.
-On the other hand, the orange zone enjoys the second-highest temperature; this place illustrates perfect tracking.
 **Heat intensity** [\[10.1162/isal_a_00650\]](https://www.mitpressjournals.org/doi/10.1162/isal_a_00650) \( \delta \) decreases with distance to the target as given by

 <img src="/img/heat_intensity.jpg" alt="Heat intensity" width="600"/><br/>